MaxSteven/snapshotr/README.md

 If you want more, change ```DEV``` variable to 1 or 2 (last one will output a lot)

 ## Performance
-On typical workstation this tool parses ~200 snapshots to the web-view per second.
+On typical workstation this tool parses ~200 snapshots to the web-view per second